prasanna00019/Crypto-Toolkit-Scratch/README.md

 # 🔐 Crypto-Toolkit-Scratch

 A comprehensive repository of cryptographic algorithms implemented from scratch in Python.
-This project covers a wide range of encryption, decryption, and hashing techniques — ideal for educational and reference purposes.
+This project covers a wide range of encryption, decryption, MAC and hashing techniques — ideal for educational and reference purposes.

 ---